ncbi/elastic-blast-docs/docs/source/quickstart-gcp.rst

     results = gs://elasticblast-USER/results/BDQA
     options = -task blastp-fast -evalue 0.01 -outfmt "7 std sskingdoms ssciname"

-You will need to make the following changes to the configuration file:

-#.
-Replace USER on the "label" line with your actual username using all lower case letters (value of ${USER}).
-#.
-Replace USER on the "results" line with your actual username using all lower case letters (value of ${USER}).

 If you created your results bucket with the gsutil command above, it will be as shown in the configuration file above.